 Once in the cabin, you can’t go outside, so this is an activity best suited for older children.
 The quieter you are, the better the odds of visitors.
 Food is left outside to get critters’ attention, but noise will scare away even hungry bears.
 That said, when the first bear wanders by, staying quiet is nearly impossible.

 Editor’s Note: Dana’s trip to Finland was sponsored by Visit Finland and Finnair.
 As always, our thoughts and opinions are our own on Ciao Bambino.
-Photos by Dana Rebmann.
+Photos by Dana Rebmann except where noted.

 Want to save all the great intel and tips you are finding on Ciao Bambino?
 My Trip Planner allows you to bookmark articles, family-friendly hotel reviews, and family vacation packages.
 Simply click the heart icon on anything you want to save.
 Site registration is required to get started.
 Happy planning!

 Please fillout the form below to create your free My Trip Planner account.